philpennock/sks_spider/README.md

 To-Do
 -----

-* Geo-coding of IPs (restores the other DNS zones)
 * Preserve more errors for the front-page?
 * `.dot` file generation
 * Look over the admin interfaces, probably want `/rescanz` back